 Rear view; the stonework on the street side appears to have been part of the bank's conversion to a museum.
 Back in mission time, it was probably whitewashed like this.
 The thatching was apparently also part of the bank-to-museum backward step in time.

 Onward to Brandboom.

 Here we meet the Orange River, which has already run 1,400 miles from the Drakensberg in Lesotho.
 It's another 100 miles, or a bit less, to Upington.

-The road network is better than anything you'll find in thousands of miles, but go back a century and you'd be arriving in Upington by train.
+Go back a century and you'd be arriving in Upington by train.

 There's very little traffic now, and none for passengers, but the line is strategically important for Namibia, whose sole rail link to any other African country comes this way.
 It's the Transnamib railway, extended this way after World War I when South Africa took over the administration of German Southwest Africa.
 North of Windhoek, the rail line dead ends at the Angolan border.

 Upington itself began as another mission station.
 Here's Schroder Cottage, home of the founding missionary.
 He arrived in the 1870s, when nobody had ever seen a hot tin roof.